 With The Apprentice returning to our screens, it raises the question of what it takes to be a successful entrepreneur.
-Pro Vice Chancellor, Marco Mongiello, and Director of The University of Law Business School have created a list of their top tips for running a business (and common mistakes the contestants make year-on-year).
+Pro Vice Chancellor, Marco Mongiello, and Director of The University of Law Business School, Andres Perez, have created a list of top tips for running a business (and common mistakes the contestants make year-on-year).

-It’s safe to say The Apprentice is not known for the glowing examples of teamwork.
-It’s a competition after all, but as far as business is concerned, if you’re going to have any success you’ll need to prove you can work effectively with diverse groups of people.
+It’s safe to say that The Apprentice is not known for the glowing examples of teamwork.
+It’s a competition after all, but as far as business is concerned, if you’re going to have any success, you’ll need to prove you can work effectively with diverse groups of people.

 We teach our students the importance of building high performing teams in order to achieve business goals, and that collaboration is a critical element of this, regardless of what industry you’re in.

 Feedback is a critical part of professional development.
-When you’re receiving it, listen and adapt and don’t take it personally as many contestants do.
+When you’re receiving it, listen, adapt, and don’t take it personally as many contestants do.
 If the outcome of a situation is unclear and feedback isn’t provided, make sure to be proactive and ask so that you can use it as a learning experience.

-Similarly, if you’re giving out feedback to a peer or employee always be constructive not destructive.
-A strong and honest feedback loop within an organisation is essential, but it should always remain focused around achieving business objectives - personal opinions and bully tactics should be left at the door.
+Similarly, if you’re giving out feedback to a peer or employee, always be constructive and not destructive.
+A strong and honest feedback loop within an organisation is essential, but it should always remain focused around achieving business objectives - personal opinions must be qualified and bully tactics must never be adopted.

-We all know that The Apprentice candidates appearing on our screens haven’t got this far without doing a pretty outstanding job at showcasing their ‘personal brand’ to the show’s producers.
+We all know that The Apprentice candidates appearing on our screens haven’t got this far without showcasing their ‘personal brand’ to the show’s producers.

-From outrageous tag lines, distinctive clothing and polarising opinions, there’s plenty of bravado on show every year.
-But while this is effective and entertaining for the show, it’s important to represent yourself in a professional business context.
+From outrageous tag lines to distinctive clothing and polarising opinions, there’s plenty of bravado on show every year.
+While this is effective and entertaining for the show, it’s important to represent yourself in a professional business context.

 Here at The University of Law Business School, we work closely with the Chartered Management Institute (CMI) who accredit a selection of our undergraduate and postgraduate programmes.
 The CMI has made a point of talking to our students about the importance of branding in today’s world, and how this consequently underlines the importance of creating a distinct personal brand they can be proud of.

-Taking on board some of the CMI’s suggestions we’d advise aspiring entrepreneurs ensure that they share their enthusiasm and expertise with prospective investors and clients, while avoiding jargon and making sure they communicate clearly.
-Where The Apprentice contestants opt for a TV persona, a strong and distinctive personal brand is all about being warm, sincere and enthusiastic.
+Taking on board some of the CMI’s suggestions, we advise aspiring entrepreneurs to ensure that they share their enthusiasm and expertise with prospective investors and clients, while avoiding jargon and making sure they communicate clearly.
+Where The Apprentice contestants opt for a TV persona, a compelling and distinctive personal brand is all about being warm, sincere, and enthusiastic.

 Know your market

 Marketing is an essential part of any business challenge yet is so often forgotten by The Apprentice candidates.
-Do your research, speak to your target market and most importantly listen to them.
+Do your research, speak to your target market and most importantly, engage with them.
 If you’re not providing the right product, to the right market, at the right time and place, you’re setting yourself up to fail.

 While The Apprentice is an intensive, competitive environment with long hours and plenty of pressure, the reality is that you need to look after your health in order to truly succeed.
-Whether it’s finding a quiet space to think, or engaging in exercise or meditation to relax at the end of the day, entrepreneurs shouldn’t compromise their health or wellbeing.
+Whether it’s finding a quiet space to think, engaging in exercise, or meditation to relax at the end of the day, entrepreneurs shouldn’t compromise their health, their relations or wellbeing.
 The more stressed and tired you become, the more mistakes you’re likely to make.

 It’s not always everyone’s favourite part of the process, but you’re not going to get far in business without having a handle on your budgets.
 Understanding the business basics of costs, margins and profits will go a long way to improve the success of your business and should be a critical element of any business plan.